 Hello friends.
-Happy Spring!
-If you’ve ever wondered how to make a purse, today is your lucky day.😁
+If you’ve ever wondered how to make a crossbody shoulder bag, today is your lucky day. 😁

-I am starting with a simple version today, using an Easter-esque swatch of fabric in my stash.
+I am starting with a simple version today, using an Easter-esque pastel fabric swatch in my stash.

 What is a Baguette Handbag?

 According to Wikipedia, baguettes are small, compact handbags, designed by Italian fashion company Fendi in 1997.

 Popularized on Sex and the City in the late 1990s and early 2000s, this purse is often cited as the first “it” bag.

 Of course, you can buy a Fendi Baguette for $2000 and up, but why not make your own?

 These purses take so very little fabric that it’s minimal risk to try!